aimclub/FEDOT/docs/source/introduction/tutorial/composing_pipelines/automated_creation.rst

    >>> metrics: {'roc_auc': 0.833, 'f1': 0.936}

 Congratulations!
 We've just automatically built a machine learning pipeline with FEDOT.
-This time our pipeline outperforms the assumptions from the :ref:`previous example <manual_creation>`.
+This time our pipeline outperforms the assumptions from the :doc:`previous example <manual_creation>`.
-To continue exploring the framework, there are sections with more detailed information on using FEDOT:
+To continue exploring the framework, there are pages with more detailed information on using FEDOT:

--  :ref:`basics`;
+-  :doc:`/basics/index`;
--  :ref:`examples`;
+-  :doc:`/examples/index`;
--  :ref:`api`;
+-  :doc:`/api/index`;
--  :ref:`advanced`.
+-  :doc:`/advanced/index`.